stratworld/strat/docsSrc/markdown/Specification/Functions.md

     const foo = Lit('ServiceA-foo');
   ```

-  2) The executable code from 1 should accept a single event as input and potentially return a single event as output and should be asynchronous.
+  2) The executable code from 1 should accept up to a single event as input and return up to a single event as output and should be asynchronous.
 Continuing the NodeJS example
   ```javascript
     const result = await foo(input);
   ```